jingruchenmax/unity-fruit-ninja-vr/README.md

 # Original Unity Tutorial
-**Topics**: Physics, 3D Models, Particle Effects **Version**: Unity 2020.3 (LTS) [**GitHub**](https://github.com/zigurous/unity-fruit-ninja-tutorial) [**Watch Video**](https://youtu.be/xTT1Ae_ifhM)
+**Topics**: Physics, 3D Models, Particle Effects

+**Version**: Unity 2020.3 (LTS)

+[**GitHub**](https://github.com/zigurous/unity-fruit-ninja-tutorial)

+[**Watch Video**](https://youtu.be/xTT1Ae_ifhM)

 # Fruit Ninja VR
-This VR variation is created for research purpose.
+This VR variation is created for research purposes.
+The main objective of this project is to measure and evaluate the impact of game effect elements, also known as juice or amplified feedback, on players' emotional and physiological responses.
+The players are presented with different stimuli by alternating the activation of effects.

+The effect elements include visual, haptic, and audio feedback related to different in-game events.
+These effects do not directly contribute to the game but may impact players' gaming experience.

+The design of integration and in-game event mapping can be categorized into three groups:
+- input-based effects (sword effects, or labeled as ```movement``` or ```M```)
+- action-based effects (item interaction effects, or labeled as ```feedback``` or ```F```)
+- progress-based effects (combo effects, or labeled as ```gameplay``` or ```G```)

+In the controlled basic condition, the indicator effects (labeled ```I```) and the ambient audio are activated.

 ## Level Configuration
-Create a scriptable object and drop it to ```Helper > AssetAssignmentHelper```
+Create a scriptable object of ```Level Configuration``` and drop it to ```Helper > AssetAssignmentHelper```

 ## Target Platform
 Oculus Quest 3 (main target) and other OpenXR compatible VR devices

 ## Dependencies
 - [Meta XR All-in-One SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657)
 - XR Plug-in Management